-Inmates wishing to use their personal funds as bail must submit a request to staff to use such funds.
-This request must be received bystaff before the inmate's account can be debited and a receipt issued.
+Incarcerated persons wishing to use their personal funds as bail must sign an authorization for self-bail transaction document.
+This transaction document must be received by the cashier before the incarcerated person's account can be debited and a receipt issued.